How to Protect Your Family from a Home Fire

 Other heat 3.3%

 Playing with heat source 0.4%

-Further, California, Texas and Georgia led the nation in number of fire deaths while West Virginia, Alaska and Alabama had the most deaths per one million citizens in the U.S. The data also reveals that more men die and are injured than women at a rate of 60.3% (men deaths), 59.4% (men injuries) to 39.7% (women deaths), 40.6% (women injuries).
+Further, California, Texas, and Georgia led the nation in the number of fire deaths while West Virginia, Alaska, and Alabama had the most deaths per one million citizens in the U.S. The data also reveals that more men die and are injured than women at a rate of 60.3% (men deaths), 59.4% (men injuries) to 39.7% (women deaths), 40.6% (women injuries).
 Along with the data above, our first responders lost 87 firefighters on duty in 2017 and 24,325 firefighters were injured in 2016 while on duty.

 Protect Your Family from Fire by Creating an Escape Plan

 Escape plans save lives, so it is imperative that you create a plan for your family.
 To get the ball rolling on creating this plan, draw a map of your home including, windows, doors, and hallways as well as identify the main emergency exits such as your basement doors, front door and back door.
 Define your main escape routes and then plan for alternative routes incase the route you chose is blocked by fire or smoke.
 Consider purchasing a fire ladder for upper floor rooms with windows.

 Remember, this plan is only as good as the paper it is written on if you don’t practice.
 Try to create a routine fire drill where everyone can practice escaping from different areas of your home.
 I also recommend you have a drill in complete darkness in case of power outages or thick smoke.
 The more you practice these drills, the smoother an escape will go if the real thing should happen.